nsacyber/Windows-Secure-Host-Baseline/Hardware/README.md

 ### Questions

-Answer these questions per model:
+Answer these questions per model.
+If an OEM doesn't have a traditional model scheme, then answer these questions based on processors available for a system configuration.

 1. Which processors are available as options for this model?
 1. Which chipsets are available as options for this model?